• Art Magazine

 It generally describes a form of abstract painting (not figurative, not naturalistic), in which color has priority over shape.
 And the latter is no longer geometric.

-Early work in this style typically filled large -format canvases, the size of which overwhelm the viewers and should move them into another world.
-Dealing with abstract expressionists with visual effects, especially the effect of colors, was a Mirrors picture of her main goal - the inclusion and research of basic human emotions.
+Early works in this style typically filled large canvases, their sheer size intended to overwhelm viewers and draw them into another world.
+Abstract Expressionists' preoccupation with visual effects, particularly the impact of color, reflected their primary goal: the inclusion and exploration of fundamental human emotions.

 Her icons included without a doubt the artist sizes Jackson Pollock (1912-56), Mark Rothko (1903-70), Willem de Kooning (1904-97), Clyfford Still (1904-80), Barnett Newman (1905-70) and Adolph Gottlieb (1903-74).

-Pollock revolutionized painting with his completely abstract works in the early 1940s by pouring screens on the floor and pouring and wiping color.
-This technology led to dense compositions without central focus and questioned traditional art concepts.
-His works mirrors not only his personal touch through foot and handprints, but also the dynamic nature of his creative process, which staged him as a performer.
+In the early 1940s, Pollock revolutionized painting with his completely abstract works, laying canvases on the floor and pouring and wiping paint.
+This technique resulted in dense compositions without a central focus and challenged traditional art concepts.
+His works reflected not only his personal touch through footprints and handprints, but also the dynamic nature of his creative process, which positioned him as a performer.

 Pollock's approach emphasized the immediacy of the artistic gesture, which made him a key figure of abstract expressionism.
 Inspired by the surrealistic movement and young psychoanalysis, his pictures gave a deep insight into his emotions and reflected modern life.